MarkM2000/Final-Project-MAP674/README.md

 This section will introduce the final project.
 It introduces the topic I plan to use for the project and the initial steps to do the project.

 ### Topic
 The topic of my final project will be related to Australia.
 This final project will involve several maps and datas featuring Australia.
+The area I will focus on is Sydney.

-I have included this tuple example in the project to represent that I will focus on Australia.
+I have included this tuple example in the project to represent that I will focus on the Sydney area of Australia.
 ```
 coords = (-25, 133)
 print(coords)